Reference Resources

 Dictionaries and thesauri are essential tools for academic research and writing.

-• Dictionaries provide precise definitions and explanations of terms, which is crucial for understanding the specific vocabulary used in academic texts.
+• Dictionaries provide precise definitions and explanations of terms, which are crucial for understanding the specific vocabulary used in academic texts.

 • Thesauri help you diversify your use of terms.
 Both resources enhance the quality of your writing with proper spelling and the avoidance of repetition, allowing you to be more sophisticated with your writing.